f5devcentral/f5-agility-labs-adc/docs/class6/intro.rst

 These settigns will allow BIG-IP to failover within 4 seconds if it cannot reach its default gateway.

 Alernative to the default gateway, there can be other IP endpoints within the network that can be monitored within this pool.
-As long as thee are pool members available, BIG-IP will assume the network layer is reachable and not use this as a failover trigger.
+As long as there are pool members available, BIG-IP will assume the network layer is reachable and not use this as a failover trigger.

 High availability (HA) Groups
 -----------------------------